Automattic/Cron-Control/README.md

 ## PHP Compatibility

 Cron Control requires PHP 7 or greater to be able to catch fatal errors triggered by event callbacks.
-While the plugin may work with previous versions of PHP, internal locks may become deadlocked if callbacks fail.
+PHP 7 is also required to define arrays in constants (such as for adding "Internal Events").

 ## Event Concurrency